-You may also have a digital rectal examination.
-This is where a doctor inserts a gloved finger into your bottom to feel for abnormalities.
-You may experience some discomfort if your prostate is swollen or tender.
+You may also have a rectal examination.
+This is where a doctor inserts a gloved finger into your bottom to feel for anything unusual.
+You may have some discomfort during this examination if your prostate is swollen or tender.

 Your urine will usually be tested for signs of infection, and you may be referred to a specialist for further tests to rule out other conditions.

-See a GP straight away if you develop sudden and severe symptoms of prostatitis.
+See a GP straight away if you get sudden and severe symptoms of prostatitis.

-You may have acute prostatitis, which needs to be assessed and treated quickly because it can cause serious problems, such as suddenly being unable to pass urine.
+You may have acute prostatitis, which needs to be assessed and treated quickly because it can cause serious problems, such as suddenly being unable to pee.

-If you have persistent symptoms (chronic prostatitis), you may be referred to a doctor who specialises in urinary problems (a urologist) for specialist assessment and management.
+If you have persistent symptoms (chronic prostatitis), you may be referred to a doctor who specialises in urinary problems (a urologist).

-Treatment for prostatitis will depend on whether you have acute or chronic prostatitis.
+Treatment for prostatitis depends on whether you have acute or chronic prostatitis.

 Acute prostatitis (where symptoms are sudden and severe) is usually treated with painkillers and a 2- to 4-week course of antibiotics.

-Hospital treatment may be needed if you're very ill or unable to pass urine (acute urinary retention).
+Hospital treatment may be needed if you're very ill or unable to pee.

 Treatment for chronic prostatitis (where symptoms come and go over several months) usually aims to control the symptoms.

-- a medication called an alpha-blocker may also be prescribed if you have problems with urination; these can help relax the muscles in the prostate gland and the base of the bladder
+- a medicine called an alpha-blocker if you have problems peeing; alpha blockers can help relax the muscles in the prostate gland and the base of the bladder

-The aim is to reduce symptoms to a level where they interfere less with day-to-day activities.
+The aim is to reduce symptoms so they interfere less with day-to-day activities.